coralogix/grafana-dashboards/README.md

 # Coralogix Grafana dashboards and more

-A place for all dashboards that dont have a specific integration.
+A place for the grafana dashboards split into a data source and collector type (datasource-collector)

-all dashboards split into two categories based on the source of the data:
+- cloudwatch-firehose

-- aws cloudwatch
+- cloudWatch-telegraf
-- prometheus
+- k8s-prometheus